Hassanat-Awodipe/me/how_to_add_a_table_of_content.md

 > The attributes for the main section and the sub-section are different.
 >
-> While the main section (data gathering) used `<a id="optparam"></a>`, the sub-section (From a CSV File) used `<a name="sub-section-name"></a>` and it included the name of the subsection.
-Spaces in the link destination are reprsented with (-).
+> While the main section (data gathering) used `<a id="optparam"></a>`, the sub-section (From a CSV File) used `<a name="sub-section-name"></a>` and it included the name of the sub-section.
+Spaces in the link destination were represented with (-).
 >
-> The tag, attribute and link destination for all the main sections were the same but not the sub-sections.
-The difference was with the name of the sub section
+> Note that the tag, attribute and link destination for all the main sections were the same but not the sub-sections.
+The difference was with the name of the sub-section

+##### Now, go forth and make your Notebook as structured as possible!

 ---